MY Hospitals Charity

 Every year we are always astounded by the generosity of our patients, relatives, staff and members of the public who devote their time and effort to fundraising for our hospitals.

 That generosity has helped us to purchase new equipment and improve facilities across our hospitals benefitting both our patients and staff.
+You can learn about some of our recent and upcoming fundraising projects by clicking the following link:

 All charitable donations are managed by The Mid Yorkshire Hospitals NHS Trust Charitable Fund (Charitable Funds) which has a specific committee, in order to safeguard donations and legacies.
 This is a registered charity (number: 1067163), which is governed by the laws applicable to Trusts i.e. The Trustee Act 2000 and the Charities Act 1993.